vmonaco/vmonaco.github.io/_pages/datasets.md

 1. Your name and institution
 2. The dataset(s) you would like access to
-3. Your public ssh key or Bitbucket username

-Your public key or Bitbucket account will then be added to the repository.
+You will then be added to the repository.
+I approve all requests, I just like to keep track of how the data is used and track/fix any issues that might arise with the data.
 Access is provided under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/).
 In short, the datasets are intended for research and cannot be used for commercial applications.
 More information is located on each dataset wiki page.

 * [Perez keystroke](https://bitbucket.org/vmonaco/dataset-perez-keystroke) \\
 Users typing with one hand and both hands to simulate an obstruction.
 See also the [OhKBIC data](https://bitbucket.org/vmonaco/dataset-ohkbic).